 SCCHA's customized debt and equity packages for bond financed, tax credit assisted complexes require an in-depth understanding of capital market trends and credit analysis criteria.
 SCCHA has also built comfortable working relationships with the top performers in the equity syndication and municipal finance businesses.
 Because of the agency's reputation for efficient and responsible administration of these complex finance transaction, the agency has continuing access to the most attractively priced financing.
 SCCHA is committed to optimizing our project financing strategies in order to minimize the subsidy required without sacrificing the quality of the affordable housing development.

 SCCHA contracts with qualified professionals for property management and resident services.
-The agency's Real Estate Services Department oversees and administers these contractors.
+The agency's Asset Management Team oversees and administers these contractors.
 SCCHA relies on two property management providers to service its housing portfolio:

 These property management companies provide on-site management, maintenance, compliance and day-to-day oversight of the agency's housing portfolio.